billw2/rpi-clone/README.md

 disk which will be bootable.
 Destination disks are SD cards in the SD card slot or a USB card reader, USB flash disks, or USB hard drives.

-rpi-clone may work in SD card booted devices other than a Raspberry Pi because when initializing a disk, rpi-clone images a first /boot partition and boot loader setup can be captured.
-But this will depend on how the boot loading is handled on each device.

-I also am now using rpi-clone on my Debian desktop, but there are too many variables in how a /etc/fstab can be set up and a desktop bootloader like grub can be configured for this to be an officially  supported way of using rpi-clone.
+I also use rpi-clone on my Debian desktop, but there are too many variables in how an /etc/fstab can be set up and a desktop bootloader like grub can be configured for this to be an officially supported way of using rpi-clone.
+See On other OS below.

 #### Clone by initialization
-Source disk mounted partition types are compared to corresponding destination disk partitions.
-If the types are not compatible, then the clone is an initialization.
-First, the destination partition structure is initialized to match the source disk.
-This is is a convenience that gets the destination disk partitioned so you can avoid manual partitioning.
+An initialization clone starts by imaging the source disk partition table to the destination disk This is is a convenience that gets the destination disk partitioned so you can avoid manual partitioning.
-All partitions are then cloned either by imaging source unmounted partitions to corresponding destination partitions or by doing a destination mkfs followed by a file system sync of source mounted partitions to the destination partitions.
-So to avoid file system inconsistencies, live partitions are synced and not imaged with one exception.
-If the first partition is the /boot partition, it is imaged so that bootloader install state can be preserved.
-This is not an issue on a Pi where the GPU knows how to boot, but could be on other systems that have a bootloader install.
-A mounted /boot is rarely active so its file system state should be consistent, just don't be doing anything to modify your boot configuration when running rpi-clone.
+Partitions are then cloned by making destination file systems matching the source file system types followed by file system syncs to the destinations.
+Initialization clones are used when the source file system types or number of partitions do not match the destination.
+An initialization clone can also be forced by command line option.
+An alternative to imaging the source partition table is to manually create partitions on a destination disk with file systems made to match the types in the source partitions.
+See example 7 below.

 #### Clone by syncing
-If the file system types
-are compatible, the destination partitions will be mounted and the clone is a sync of modified files from source to destination.
-After an initialize clone, subsequent clones will be syncs.
-You can skip the initialize clone and go straight to a sync clone if a destination disk is manually partitioned and file systems created (mkfs) that match the mounted source partitions.
-In this case a destination disk does not need all partitions to match, only the mounted ones.
-Doing this you can have special case use of partitions on different systems.
-See my Pi3 example below.
+If the source and destination disk partition file system types match, the clone does not start over with a partition table image and making of filesytems, but instead mounts destination partitions corresponding to the source and syncs the file systems.
+After a first clone of a disk, this operation is an incremental sync which copies only the files that have changed in the source disk and is much faster than an initilization clone.

 ## Install
 rpi-clone is on github and is downloaded by cloning the repository.